 6. A pointless introductory animation

 What is this, 1996?
-Introductory animations went out around the time the 2000s came in, so if you seriously still force visitors to watch a cringeworthy introduction before allowing them to navigate your website, stop it.
+Introductory animations went out around the turn of the century; if you seriously still force visitors to watch a cringeworthy introduction before allowing them to navigate your website, stop it.

 Enough said.
 What other website sins do you hate?

 Browse topics: The internet